 In this case, there is no comparable federal requirement.
 The proposed rule amendments are not in addition to or different from federal requirements.

 Under the state and federal rules cited above, the EPA authorizes DEQ to operate Oregon’s hazardous waste program.
-The EPA also authorizes Oregon to exempt substances from being classified as a listed hazardous substances in Oregon if a petitioner meets the requirements stated in the state (OAR 340-100-0020 and -0022) and federal (40cfr 260.20 and 22) rules.
+The EPA also authorizes Oregon to exempt substances from being classified as a listed hazardous substances in Oregon if a petitioner meets the requirements stated in the state (OAR 340-100-0020 and -0022) and federal (40 CFR 260.20 and 22) rules.
 This action is consistent with, and DEQ is taking it, under the authority of, federal rules.